luongnguyen1805/kmn-workspace/README.md

 Each metadata layer is responsible only for its own area of the repository.

-Large repositories naturally become a hierarchy of small KMN-Workspaces rather than one centralized knowledge base.
+Large repositories naturally become a hierarchy of small KMN-Layer rather than one centralized knowledge base.

 This keeps metadata: